19hours/sg-statutes/Acts/Inquiries Act.md

 (a) matters of evidence and procedure in relation to commissions of inquiry under this Act;

-(b) the assessment and payment of sums referred to in paragraph 1(7) of the First Schedule.
+(b) the assessment and payment of sums referred to in paragraph 1(7) of the Schedule.

 (3) Rules under subsection (2)(b) may in particular —

-(a) make provision as to how and by whom the sums referred to in paragraph 1(7) of the First Schedule are to be assessed, including provision allowing the assessment to be undertaken by the commissioners or by such other person as the commissioners may nominate; and
+(a) make provision as to how and by whom the sums referred to in paragraph 1(7) of the Schedule are to be assessed, including provision allowing the assessment to be undertaken by the commissioners or by such other person as the commissioners may nominate; and

 (b) make provision for review of an assessment at the instance of any person dissatisfied with it.

+[UK Inquiries Act, s.
+41]

 ### Rules in relation to committees of inquiry